lagas | nature Recovery Network

 provides.

-Nature recovery networks are envisaged as informing respective local nature recovery
+Nature recovery networks are envisaged as informing respective

-strategies described in the UK Environment Bill (2020 part 6 sect 96-99) by providing key
+described in the UK Environment Bill (2020 part 6 sect 96-99) by providing key

 elements specified within the bill.
 These elements include mapping areas of particular